 - 7.1 There has been a continued increase in the number of all types of external placements made, which has had a significant impact on the overall cost of placements.
-This has primarily been due to increasing numbers and increasing complexity of young people coupled with shortages of local foster carers and limited inhouse residential capacity. - 7.2 As the number of external placements made by Derby City relative to in-house placements are rising, and the costs of external placements are more expensive than in-house placements, the total cost of placements is rising.
-In addition, the overall numbers of Children in Care are also rising. - 7.3 For example, there has been an increase in external Foster and Childrens homes placements from 365 placements costing £19m in March 2020 to 395 placements costing in £24m in 2021. - 7.4 Similarly, the number of supported accommodation placements has increased from 44 placements costing £0.6m in March 2016, to 70 placements costing over £1.8m in March 2021.
+This has primarily been due to increasing numbers and increasing complexity of young people coupled with shortages of local foster carers and limited inhouse residential capacity. - 7.2 The number of external placements made by Derby City relative to in-house placements rose over the last 5 years, the costs of external placements are more expensive than in-house placements.
+In the current external market demand outstrips supply and this alongside the increase complexity of care packages to meet the child's needs the total cost of placements has continued to rise. - 7.3 The cost of external Foster and Childrens homes placements from 365 placements costing £19m in March 2020 to 395 placements costing in £24m in 2021 to £27m in 2022. - 7.4 Similarly, the number of supported accommodation placements has increased from 44 placements costing £0.6m in March 2016, to 70 placements costing over £1.8m in March 2021 and £2m in 2022.

-- 7.5 The average costs of external placements are: - Foster placement: £650 £1,640 per week - Children's Home placement: £2,650 £6,210 per week, however if the young person's needs are high this can be up to £10,000 per week. - Secure placement: c£6,000 per week. - Supported Accommodation placement: c£280 £1,500 per week - 7.6 Spend on external placements is a priority area for People's services and continues to be closely reviewed to ensure it meets need and gives best value for money.
-The new D2N2 framework from February 2020 enabled negotiation of placement fees through a core placement cost (capped) plus a menu of optional additionalities, enabling more effective reviews and reflect changes to individual packages, in terms of provision and cost achieving savings.
+- 7.5 The average costs of external placements are: - Foster placement: £650 £1,640 per week - Children's Home placement: £2,650 £6,210 per week, however if the young person's needs are high this can be up to £15,000 per week. - Secure placement: c£6,000 per week. - Supported Accommodation placement: c£280 £1,500 per week - 7.6 Spend on external placements is a priority area for People's services and continues to be closely reviewed to ensure it meets need and gives best value for money.
+The D2N2 frameworks enable negotiation of placement fees through a core placement cost (capped) plus a menu of optional additionalities, enabling more effective reviews and reflect changes to individual packages, in terms of provision and cost achieving savings.